wkh237/react-native-fetch-blob/README.md

 A set of configurations that will be injected into a `fetch` method, with the following properties.

+#### indicator:boolean
+  `0.5.6`
+  Set this property to `true` to display a network indicator on status bar, this feature is only supported on IOS.

 #### trusty:boolean
   `0.5.3`
   Set this property to `true` will allow the request create connection with server have self-signed SSL certification.
 This is not recommended to use in production.